whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 I joined a bootstrapped Edtech startup right after graduating from Ashoka University.
 It was a new city with new people around and new schedules to follow.
 It was no less of an adventure for me than the time I took a ride on the fastest roller coaster in the world.
 Only this time (unlike the roller coaster ride which had lasted only 1.4 minutes) my adventure lasted for a good 14 months.

-As I prepare for the next chapter of my career, I decided to compile some of my learnings from being a part of a startup and seeing it grow from being bootstrapped to receiving two rounds of funding.
 As I try to recall, articulate and compile my learnings, there’s one thing that becomes very clear to me; there was never a dull day.

 #### ⦿ Finding a buddy and investing in them